 The CLC strongly encourages unions to include provisions designed to protect and support employees who are experiencing domestic violence in line with the following principles.
-Collective agreement language should, at minimum, do the following:
+Collective agreement language should, at a minimum, do the following:

 - Provide dedicated paid leave for employees experiencing family or domestic violence;

 - Disclose information only on a “need to know” basis to protect confidentiality while ensuring workplace safety;

 - Implement workplace safety strategies, including risk assessments, safety plans, training and a timely and effective process for resolving concerns;

 - Provide for counselling and referral to appropriate support services;

 - Provide appropriate training and paid time off work for designated support roles (including union health and safety representatives);

 - Provide employees experiencing domestic violence with flexible work arrangements, an advance of pay, and other accommodations; and